Herpetic stomatitisStomatitis - herpetic; primary herpetic gingivostomatitis

-Your health care provider can usually diagnose this condition by looking at the mouth sores.
-Further tests are not usually done.
+Your child's health care provider can most often diagnose this condition by looking at your child's mouth sores.

 Sometimes, special laboratory tests can help confirm the diagnosis.

-- Acyclovir, which fights the virus causing the infection
+- Acyclovir, a medicine your child takes that fights the virus causing the infection

-- Numbing medicine (viscous lidocaine) applied to the mouth if there is severe pain
+- Numbing medicine (viscous lidocaine) which you can apply to your child's mouth to ease severe pain

-The child should recover completely within 10 days without medical treatment.
-Acyclovir taken by mouth may speed up recovery.
+Your child should recover completely within 10 days without medical treatment.
+Acyclovir may speed up your child's recovery.

 When to Contact a Medical Professional

-Call your health care provider if your child develops a fever followed by a sore mouth, especially if they begin eating poorly (dehydration can develop rapidly in children).
+Call your provider if your child develops a fever followed by a sore mouth, and your child stops eating and drinking.
+Your child can quickly become dehydrated.

-Approximately 90% of the population carries herpes simplex virus.
-It is difficult to prevent children from picking up the virus at some time during their childhood.
+About 90% of the population carries HSV.
+There's little you can do to prevent your child from picking up the virus sometime during childhood.

 Lingen MW.
 Head and neck.
-In: Kumar V, Abbas AK, Fausto N, Aster JC, eds.
+In: Kumar V, Abbas AK, Aster JC, eds.
 Robbins and Cotran Pathologic Basis of Disease .
-8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2009:chap 16.
+9th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 16.